 Epistemic anxiety — Distress arising from uncertainty, ambiguity, and lack of control.
 Events that threaten safety or that have no clear explanation create epistemic anxiety.
 Conspiracy theories reduce this anxiety by providing explanations, identifying responsible parties, and suggesting the world is (malevolently) ordered rather than random and uncontrollable.

 Inoculation — A psychological resistance strategy: exposing people to weakened versions of conspiratorial arguments, alongside refutation, before they encounter full conspiratorial messaging.
-Analogous to a vaccine for misinformation — a small dose of the manipulation technique, with explanation, builds resistance to the real thing.
+Analogous to a vaccine for misinformation.

-Motivated reasoning — Using cognitive ability to rationalize a conclusion you're already motivated to reach, rather than to evaluate evidence impartially.
+Motivated reasoning — Using cognitive ability to rationalize a conclusion you are already motivated to reach, rather than to evaluate evidence impartially.
 Intelligent people are often more skilled at motivated reasoning — they can generate better rationalizations for beliefs they want to hold.

 The Cognitive Architecture of Conspiracy Belief